jckouame/EclipseTrainingSlides/slides.md

 - Mention how to find services i.e. F4 on IDsfService
 - What is DSF-GDB?
+- One can find all services by finding classes that extend *IDsfService*
 - write a new service that gets published directly in the new plugin which will return the time of day
 - add a method to that service that will send a command to GDB to count the number of args of a frame using createMIStackListArguments()
 - use new service to display the number of args for each stack frame in their view